lumada-design/hv-uikit-react/MIGRATION_v4x.md

 ## MUI 5 Migration

 We have been following [MUI](https://mui.com/) for a long time and using many of the solutions provided since day one.
-Our approach has always been to use what we find value and unlock the remaining features for our users.
-Following the same spirit we decided that it was important to upgrade to the latest MUI v5.
+Our approach has always been to use what we find value and and enable access to the remaining features for our users.
+Continuing with this spirit we decided that it was important to upgrade to the latest MUI v5.

 - **Styling Solution** - This is our biggest coupling point with MUI today since we are leveraging entirely their [JSS styling system](https://mui.com/system/styles/basics/).
 For many reasons MUI 5 moved from [JSS to emotion](https://mui.com/blog/mui-core-v5/#migration-from-jss-to-emotion), but since we could keep using JSS, we thought it would be a perfect compromise for now, since it gives us the necessary time to do our own evaluation.